 While Instagram isn’t a new medium for fashion brands to engage their communities, the way in which many brands are leveraging the visual channel is evolving.
 The biggest shift?
 You guessed it—video content.
 The fashion industry investing in video isn’t necessarily a novel concept—the top brands have been producing commercials for decades.
 What’s new is the style in which brands are capturing content.
 Brands are turning to lo-fi video to give their audience glimpses behind the scenes at photoshoots, design meetings, and events to foster a stronger connection to their community.
 It’s no surprise that the other biggest lo-fi video trend is user-generated content (UGC).
 Fashion brands leverage video to show real customers wearing their products.
 It’s the perfect way to highlight how a pair of jeans fit on women with different body types, how big those hoop earrings actually look IRL, or how a leather jacket pairs with a skirt.

-We took a deep dive into 30 leading fashion brands that use both lo-fi and hi-fi video on their feed.
-On average, hi-fi videos had an effectiveness rate of 21.7% while lo-fi videos had an effectiveness of 52.9%.
-The data validates the shift in consumer mindset when it comes to what people are looking for in a fashion brand, and is good news for fashion brands’ video production budgets in 2020.
+We took a deep dive into leading fashion brands that use both lo-fi and hi-fi video on their feed.
+On average, hi-fi videos had an effectiveness rate of 12.94% while lo-fi videos had an effectiveness of 14.82%.
+Hi-fi content had an average engagement rate of 0.12%, and lo-fi content had 0.22% The data validates the shift in consumer mindset when it comes to what people are looking for in a fashion brand, and is good news for fashion brands’ video production budgets in 2023.

 Similar to the hefty price tags on their products, luxury brands aren’t known for cutting costs when it comes to video production.
 To capture the authentic leather, shimmering diamonds, and quality stitching that adorns their products, luxury brands have always relied on hi-fi video to use across marketing channels.
 While this may still be true, many brands are testing the waters with lo-fi video to showcase other aspects of their brand, including BTS of their fashion shows, interviews with their networks of celebs, and a glimpse into the team behind some of the OG designers.
 Like the fashion industry, luxury brands are evolving their approach to content curation to foster a stronger connection with consumers.

-In looking at the top 30 luxury brands, we found that hi-fi video has an average effectiveness rate of 16.4% while lo-fi video content averages 20.2% effectiveness.
-It comes as no surprise that the difference in performance between lo-fi and hi-fi in the luxury industry is smaller compared to other industries.
+In looking at the top luxury brands, we found that hi-fi video has an average effectiveness rate of 19.99% while lo-fi video content averages 23.21% effectiveness.
+The average reach for hi-fi videos was around 130,000, while lo-fi videos performed higher with over 210,000.
+It comes as no surprise that the difference between lo-fi and hi-fi video performance in the luxury industry is smaller compared to other industries.
 A luxury brand’s audience has unique tastes in contrast to other industries, and tends to expect the high-end feel in all aspects of the brand to align with the pretty penny they’re paying for its products.
 Innovative luxury brands are able to cultivate a brand story on social with a balance of lo-fi and hi-fi that brings its audience a step closer to its roots without losing its exclusive feel.

 Whether you’re trying to bring your audience into your four walls or to check out on your website, consumers want to be highly educated before they make a purchase.
 Retailers are leveraging visual marketing channels like Instagram to feature their customers using or wearing their products IRL.
 It was only a matter of time before retail brands stepped up their UGC game by featuring video content created by their customers and network of influencers.

 Finding a balance between leveraging hi-fi and lo-fi content has been key to success for many brands.
-Publishing and media brands often combine sliced up hi-fi content straight from their website or television with behind-the-scenes style lo-fi video to balance out their feed.
-In looking at the top 30 brands in the publishing and media industry, we found that hi-fi video content has an average effectiveness rate of 24.8% compared to 30.3% for lo-fi video.
+Publishing and media brands often combine sliced-up hi-fi content straight from their website or television with behind-the-scenes style lo-fi video to balance out their feed.
+In looking at the top brands in the publishing and media industry, we found that hi-fi video content has an average effectiveness rate of 36.23% compared to 39.52% for lo-fi video.
+Average views for lo-fi content scored over 250,000, while hi-fi videos sat at just a little over 180,000.

-We’re just going to go ahead and say it, lo-fi video will be a trend in 2020 that you won’t want to miss.
-Grab your iPhone and get to work. 📹
+We’re just going to go ahead and say it, lo-fi video will be a continuing trend in 2023 that you won’t want to miss.
+Grab your iPhone and get to work.